JuliaParallel/MPI.jl/paper.md

 end
 ```

-This is a nearly identical to the pseudo-code and can be called for all of the
+This is nearly identical to the pseudo-code and can be called for all of the
-datatypes supported by `MPI.Send` and `MPI.Recv`, for example arrays,
+datatypes supported by `MPI.send` and `MPI.recv`, for example arrays,
 functions, and dictionaries.

 ## Pooled variance using custom datatypes and operators